yo2man0929/http-get-tool-golang/README.md

-# A instrumatation tool for http request written by JoeYang
+# A instrumatation tool for http request which is running in parallel written by JoeYang

 --